JuliaDataScience/JuliaDataScience/contents/julia_101.md

 #### Anonymous Functions {#sec:function_anonymous}

-A lot of times we need to quickly use functions without having to define a full-fledged function with the `function ... end` syntax.
+A lot of times, we don't care about the name of the function and want to quickly make one.
 What we need are **anonymous functions**.
 They come a lot in Julia's data science workflow.
 For example, when using `DataFrames.jl` ([@sec:dataframes]) or `Plots.jl` ([@sec:plots]), sometimes we need a quick and dirty function to filter data or format plot labels.